DylanRowland/CS250-DegreeAudit/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Starting/Testing Backend
+Open up a new termina apart from the frontend terminal.
 First cd into the backend
 ```bash
 cd backend